-Because it is a corporate entity (as opposed to a partnership) which is not wholly-owned by COPT, the management fee and other service income earned by COMI as a result of its ownership interest in CRM, CDS and MGK, or as a result of management and other services performed by COMI or its subsidiaries, although it is non-qualifying income, is not treated as non-qualifying income earned by COPT for purposes of the 95% or 75% gross income tests.
+To avoid a violation of the 95% gross income test, the Operating Partnership established COMI to own CRM, and interests in certain other entities whose activities produced income not qualifying under the 95% gross income test.
+The management fee and other service income earned by COMI as a result of its ownership interest in CRM and such other entities, or as a result of management and other services performed by COMI or its subsidiaries, although non-qualifying income, was not treated as non-qualifying income earned by COPT for purposes of the 95% or 75% gross income tests.
 However, any interest or dividends paid or distributed by COMI to the Operating Partnership is considered qualifying income for purposes of the 95% test, but is not considered qualifying income for purposes of the 75% test.
-To the extent that COMI earns net taxable income from its activities, it is required to pay Federal and state income taxes, which reduces the amount of dividends it is able to pay to the Operating Partnership and its other shareholders.